gruntwork-io/docs/_docs-sources/pipelines/overview/configuration.md

   control-tower-modules-version: v0.4.2
   # Version of the https://github.com/gruntwork-io/terraform-aws-architecture-catalog modules used in templates
   arch-catalog-version: v2.2.5
-  # (Optional) Allow override the repository in use for the architecture catalog
+  # (Optional) Override the repository in use for the architecture catalog
   arch-catalog-repo-name: gruntwork-io/terraform-aws-architecture-catalog
-  # (Optional) Allow overriding the base path within the architecture catalog
+  # (Optional) Override the base path within the architecture catalog
   arch-catalog-base-path: ./terraform-aws-architecture-catalog
   # (Optional) Override the path within the architecture catalog where to find the template for boilerplating new account baselines
   single-account-baseline-template-path: /templates/single-account-baseline